florian-huber/data_science_course/book/intro.md

 Throughout the chapters, you'll find a wealth of hands-on examples and exercises that will help you develop a deep understanding of data science concepts and techniques.
 By working through these practical examples, you'll be able to apply your newly-acquired knowledge to real-world situations, making you better equipped to tackle data-driven challenges in your chosen field.

-We believe that anyone with a curious mind and a passion for learning can excel in data science, regardless of their academic or professional background.
-This book is our attempt to break down barriers and make data science accessible to a broader audience, empowering not-yet-scientists to become proficient in this essential skill for the modern world.
+We firmly believe that becoming proficient in data science is within reach for anyone who possesses a combination of intellectual curiosity, a passion for learning, and a knack for logical puzzles or detective work.
+Additionally, a basic affinity for math and statistics goes a long way.
+Your academic or professional background doesn't define your potential in data science.
+Rather, your perseverance, your willingness to engage with complex problems, and your commitment to continuous learning will be your guiding stars.

+This book represents our endeavor to dismantle any perceived barriers in your way, aiming to make data science comprehensible and accessible to a wide range of readers.
+We aim to empower aspiring data scientists to acquire and master the essential skills needed in an increasingly data-driven world.

 So, are you ready to embark on your data science journey?
-Let's dive in and unlock the power of data together!
+Let's dive in and learn how to do the detective work of a data scientist to extract new knowledge from complex data.